bola-de-gude-12/docs/Continia Document Capture/Business functionality/Local functionality/Spain/Calculating due dates with payment days.md

 ---
-title: Calculating due dates with payment days
+title: Calculating due dates with Payment Days in Document Capture
-date: 11-03-2025
+date: 15-10-2025
-description:
+description: How to configure the Payment Days feature in Document Capture.
 id: DC-229
 lang: en
 ---